Why Invest in Hong Kong

 Legal and dispute resolution services

-Hong Kong is home to some 850 local solicitor firms and more than 70 global law firms.
-Legal advisors based in Hong Kong are familiar with different countries' legal and regulatory landscape worldwide.
-Benefiting from a sound and independent legal system, Hong Kong has long been a regional hub for dispute resolution, with the Hong Kong International Arbitration Centre rated the most preferred seat of arbitration outside Europe.
+Hong Kong is home to approximately 850 local solicitor firms and more than 70 global law firms.
+Benefiting from a sound and independent legal system rooted in English common law under the Basic Law, Hong Kong has long been a regional hub for dispute resolution, with the Hong Kong International Arbitration Centre rated the most preferred seat of arbitration outside Europe.

-The independent judiciary under the Basic Law ensures that Hong Kong remains within the common law system.
-The Court of Final Appeal is the highest in HKSAR and is headed by the Chief Justice.
-Furthermore, reflecting its status as a Special Administrative Region, the HKSAR legal system is separated from the one governing the PRC under the principle of “One Country, Two Systems.”
+The independent judiciary under the Basic Law ensures Hong Kong remains within the common law system.
+The Court of Final Appeal is the highest court in HKSAR, and the HKSAR legal system is separated from the one governing the PRC under the principle of "One Country, Two Systems."

 Leading financial services center

-• Banking hub: Hong Kong is Asia's most prominent banking hub for Chinese and international banks, with various initiatives to harness rapid technological advancements to move Hong Kong into a new era of Smart Banking.
+• Banking hub: Asia's most prominent banking hub for Chinese and international banks.

-• Corporate Treasury Center (CTCs): Being an international financial center with a full range of services, Hong Kong has been an ideal hub for corporate treasury activities.
-The government has also introduced tax incentives to encourage more corporations to set up their CTCs in Hong Kong.
+• Corporate Treasury Centers (CTCs): Tax incentives to encourage more corporations to set up CTCs in Hong Kong.

-• Fintech hub: Hong Kong is dedicated to building itself as a fintech hub in Asia.
-The Hong Kong Monetary Authority promotes fintech development via Smart Banking Initiatives, the “Fintech 2025” strategy.
+• Fintech hub: Dedicated to building itself as Asia's leading fintech hub via the HKMA's Smart Banking Initiatives and "Fintech 2025" strategy.

-• Green finance: Having a deep, liquid bond market, Hong Kong is well-positioned to grasp the opportunities brought about by green and sustainable finance.
-Several initiatives have been launched to promote the development of the green bond market, including the Government Green Bond Program and the Green and Sustainable Finance Grant Scheme.
+• Green finance: A deep, liquid bond market well-positioned for green and sustainable finance, supported by the Government Green Bond Program and the Green and Sustainable Finance Grant Scheme.

 Free trade and tax agreements network